Everest Base Camp Weather

 Everest Base Camp weather in July:

 The monsoon season in July indicates the off-season for trekking in Nepal due to rainfall and muddy trails.
 But trekkers can catch the sharpest view of mountains after rainfall.
-The Everest base camp temperature rises up to 18 degrees Celsius during the day and falls to 5°C at night.
+The Everest base camp temperature rises to 18 degrees Celsius during the day and falls to 5°C at night.

 Everest Base Camp weather in August:

 It marks the end of the monsoon season.
 From this month the possibility of rain decreases and trekkers can enjoy the green vegetation along with various kinds of flowers.
 Trekkers can see high-flow rivers and waterfalls.
 In addition, this month offers you a breathtaking panorama view of mountains with the dramatic effect of clouds.
-The average Everest base camp temperature rises up to 18°C at day and falls up to 7°C at night.
+The average Everest base camp temperature rises to 18°C at day and falls up to 7°C at night.

 Autumn season in Everest Base Camp: